Electrical Hints And Problems

 clutch is pulled backwards.
 The bike will also start in neutral.
 NOTE THOSE SYMPTOMS.

-I will ASSUME that you have a failed diode.
+I will ASSUME that you have a failed diode from whatever the fault indication is.
 What to do?

 Be sure to read #5 below!